RobertCooney99/Colourify/README.md

 <img src="https://raw.githubusercontent.com/RobertCooney99/Colourify/main/Images/Logo-V3-LARGE.png" width="100" height="100">

-**Colourify** is a Python program that analyses the colour schemes of the album covers taken from a user's Spotify listening history.
+**Colourify** is a Python program that analyses the colour schemes of the album covers taken from a users Spotify listening history.
 Each song produces an 8 colour palette containing the most dominant colours within the image.
 In **Version 1** the program creates a list of all the colours from the calculated palettes and categorises the colours into 8 sets based on the Hue value of the colour.
 Each individual Hue category is then sorted based on the luminosity value.